programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 dbDisconnect(storiesDb)
 ```
 ## Explanation of the select and plot data program.
-The method to connect to the database is explained above.
+The method to connect to the database is explained [above.](#connecting-to-the-database-with-a-password)above.

 This program selects two result sets of data and plots them on a graph.
 One of the result sets is newspaper stories matching the search German+Submarine.
 They are queried with this SELECT statement:
 ```